U53RW4R3/RemoteKeyStrokes/README.md

 Flags:

 COMMON OPTIONS:
-    -c, --command <command | cmdfile>   Specify a command or a file containing to execute
+    -c, --command <command | file>      Specify a command or a file contains commands to execute

     -p, --platform <operating_system>   Specify the operating system ("windows" is set by default if not specified)